openrewrite/rewrite-docs/tutorials/automating-maven-dependency-management.md

 ## Switching SLF4J Implementations

-Use the rewrite recipes [ExcludeDependency](../reference/recipes/maven/excludedependency.md)and [AddDependency](../reference/recipes/maven/adddependency.md) to ensure that only your preferred slf4j dependency is used.
+Use the rewrite recipes [ExcludeDependency](../reference/recipes/maven/excludedependency.md) and [AddDependency](../reference/recipes/maven/adddependency.md) to ensure that only your preferred slf4j dependency is used.
 If a new transitive dependency on logback-classic appears in the future, ExcludeDependency will detect and exclude it.

 Add this to your rewrite.yml: